ITensor/website/docs/book/intro.md

     C = A * transpose(B) //not actual ITensor code

 to get the correct result.
-ITensor handles this transposition automatically and efficiently, making user code simple and robust.
+ITensor handles this transposition automatically and efficiently, keeping user code simple and robust.
 If B were to be redefined with transposed index order, the line `C=A*B` would continue to give the correct result.

 ITensor has many other features emphasizing productivity over programming details:
-* Adding ITensors with identical index structure succeeds without having to explicitly permute the index order.
+* Adding ITensors with the same indices always works without having to explicitly permute the index order.
 * ITensor storage automatically switches from real to complex as needed, such as when setting an element or multiplying by a complex number.